I’m really excited to share that Tiffany Han of 100 Rejection Letters will be joining the Coaching Blueprint digital marketing program!

 * You hand over authority on the account.
 When you get set up with the collections agency, you are, in some sense, handing the account over to them.
 This means the person who didn’t pay you is now no longer not paying “you,” they’re legally not paying “them,” the collections agency.

 * The collections agency will categorize their efforts.
 A “Level 1” collections attempt is going to involve sending certified letters to the person’s last known address.
 This is a legal first step in most countries, required before any “Level 2” collections can commence.
 You, as coach?
 You’re not doing anything other than signing the paperwork.
 The collections agency is doing the heavy lifting.

 * If Level 1 efforts fail, then you legally sign authority to move into a “Level 2” collections attempt.
 This?
 This is where it gets serious for the person who isn’t paying — if they fail to respond now, this can go on their credit report and be used as a pathway to putting a lien or garnish on their wages.

 Again, you as coach?
 You’re not doing much of anything other than being in contact with your collections agency and signing paperwork.

 If the collections agency collects, you pay them a commission.
 This is usually between 35-50% of what was owed.

 If the collections agency does not collect?
 You pay them…nothing.

-So in other words, if someone has run out on payments, the worst that can happen is that the agency doesn’t collect but the person who didn’t pay receives consequences such as a note on their credit report that they’ve had accounts go to collections.
+So in other words, if someone has run out on payments, the worst that can happen is the agency doesn’t collect but the person who didn’t pay receives consequences such as a note on their credit report that they’ve had accounts go to collections.
 You don’t pay a dime.

-The best that can happen is that you’ll get at least 50% of the money that was owed, back.
+The best that can happen is you’ll get at least 50% of the money that was owed, back.
 You might be able to expense the collections agency’s commission as a tax-deduction (of course, talk to your accountant about that).

 This is scary!